slack-ruby/slack-ruby-bot-server/README.md

 Create a new bot integration.
 This is something done in Slack, under [integrations](https://artsy.slack.com/services).
 Create a [new bot](https://artsy.slack.com/services/new/bot), and note its API token.

-Navigate to http://localhost:9292 and register the team using the token.
+Navigate to [localhost:9292](http://localhost:9292) and register the team using a token.
 The bot will join your #general channel.
-Say hi to it.
+Say "hi" to it.

 ### Copyright & License